intel-lab-lkp/linux/Documentation/process/backporting.rst

 patch adding the function should be cherry-picked first.

 If you find that there is a necessary prerequisite patch, then you need to stop and cherry-pick that instead.
-If you've already resolved some conflicts in a different file and don't want to do it again, you can create a temporary copy of that file.
+If you have already resolved some conflicts in a different file and do not want to do it again, you can create a temporary copy of that file.

 To abort the current cherry-pick, go ahead and run